rania-nasir/Data-Structures-Snippets/README.md

 - **Challenges:** Tackle common challenges and discover solutions.
 - **Implementations:** Find examples in programming languages.

+## Getting Started

-Feel free to explore, learn, and contribute your own linked list-related code!
+To get started, simply navigate to the relevant folders and explore the code.
+Feel free to learn, explore and contribute your own linked list-related code!
 Whether you're a beginner looking for examples or an experienced developer showcasing your expertise, this repository is open to everyone.